Nepiki/Guides/Go-Go-Ackman-achievement-guide-and-roadmap.md

 Step 2: Beat the game on Normal, take all the lower paths, collect hidden items and get ending B

-Like previously mentioned, Normal difficulty isn't that much harder than easy, but ending B and C can only be earned on Normal mode.
+Like previously mentioned, Normal difficulty isn't that much harder than Easy, but ending B and C can only be earned on Normal mode.
 On Normal you will also be able to choose different paths to play alternate levels at some points in the game.
 On this playthrough, choose all the lower paths to get the related achievements.
 A few stages have some hidden items cache (consisting mostly of extra lives or subweapons), try to find as many as you can (see the location of each cache in the achievements description below).

 -=WARNING=- You need to finish the game having between 2000 and 4000 points to get ending B, if you beat the game with less than 2000 points you will get ending A and you will need to do another whole playthrough to get ending B